google.com, pub-6815237629569877, DIRECT, f08c47fec0942fa0

 Short Recap

 In the last article, the Sacred Record revealed that Abram was beginning to worry about the future of his household.
-Remember that Abram had become increasingly concerned, that he hadn't yet, been given an heir by his wife Sarai.
+Remember that Abram had become increasingly concerned because he hadn't yet been given an heir by his wife, Sarai.

-Be that as it may, we now find his wife Sarai, beginning to express her concerns as well?
-But she would share those concerns with her husband, and not the Lord.
-She begins by telling Abram: "The Lord has kept me from having children."
+Be that as it may, we now find his wife, Sarai, beginning to express her concerns as well.
+However, she would share those concerns with her husband, not with the Lord.
+She starts by telling Abram: "The Lord has kept me from having children."

-Now keep in mind, that this would be Sarai's main talking point, when it came to her -- trying to convince Abram, to go along with her plan, that she was concocting from within her mind.
-She continued her pitch, by telling Abram: "Go slept with my maidservant named Hagar, perhaps I can build a family through her."
+Now, keep in mind that this would be Sarai's main talking point when it came to her trying to convince Abram to go along with the plan that she was concocting from within her mind.
+She continued her pitch by telling Abram: "Go slept with my maidservant named Hagar; perhaps I can build a family through her."

 Bible Study Online